Ask Dr. Caleb Brown about dinosaurs in Alberta, and you’ll receive an earful back.

 This generated almost as much attention as Brown did himself a few years ago, when he buried in the notes of a scientific paper a marriage proposal to his then-girlfriend (who is also a doctor working at the museum).
 The Internet loved that one.

-Still, the work that goes on every day at the museum is serious stuff, often propelled by discoveries in the neighoubhrood.
+Still, the work that goes on every day at the museum is serious stuff, often propelled by discoveries in the neighbourhood.
 The Tyrrell is located near the Canadian Badlands, a large area of southeastern Alberta filled with rustic ranches, ghost towns and charming municipalities.
 Here, eons of erosion regularly expose a stunning number of dinosaur fossils, which has turned the region into a hotbed, not just for scientists, but for dinosaur lovers from all over the world.

 The nearby Dinosaur Provincial Park is beloved for its guided paleontological tours and comfort camping.
 Drumheller has turned itself into the town of dinosaurs, including the world’s tallest replica.
 Outside of the Badlands, near the northern city of Grande Prairie, is another renowned dinosaur museum.
-Located near the famous Pipestone Creek bonebed, the Phillip J. Currie Dinosaur Museum is named after the influential paleontologist often seen as the model for a character in Jurassic Park, who is also from Alberta.
+Located near the famous Pipestone Creek bonebed, the Philip J. Currie Dinosaur Museum is named after the influential paleontologist often seen as the model for a character in Jurassic Park, who is also from Alberta.

 This is part of what keeps Brown, and dino-loving tourists from all over the world, returning to the province.
-“We’re in the hotbed of dinosaur palaeontology here in the province of Alberta,” he says.
+“We’re in the hotbed of dinosaur paleontology here in the province of Alberta,” he says.